MarcinRubin/MarcinRubin/README.md

 ### Hello there, I'm Marcin👋

-A physicist who fell in love with programming, currently on his way to becoming a Python developer.
+A physicist who fell in love with programming, currently on his way to become full fledged Python developer.

 - 📈 I’m currently learning Django REST framework and React
 - 📫 How to reach me: marcinmrubin@gmail.com